-Deaf and deafblind people in Bulgaria, as pointed out in previous articles, have the right to impart information and express themselves in Bulgarian Sign Language.
-In this regard, the Act states that they will always have access to all government institutions and agencies through sign language interpreters.
-Furthermore, the Act gives an additional number of hours per year in which they have the right to have sign language interpreters when they need it in different places, including the Ministry of the Interior, Health, and Social Affairs, among others.
+Deaf and deafblind people in Bulgaria, as has been pointed out in previous articles, have the right to impart information and express themselves in Bulgarian Sign Language.
+In this regard, the Act states that they will always have access to all government agencies and government bodies through sign language interpreters.
+Furthermore, the Act gives an additional number of hours per year in which they have the right to have sign language interpreters for when they need it in different places including ministry of interior, health, social services among others.

-Article 20.
-(1) Deaf and deaf-blind persons have the right to a free interpretation service in Bulgarian sign language up to an annual limit of 120 hours.
+Article 21.
+(1) The deaf and deafblind persons shall have the right to gratuitous translation service in Bulgarian sign language up to 120 hours annual limit.

-(2) Deaf and deaf-blind students and doctoral students in their studies to acquire higher education, in addition to the provided limit under para.
-1 have the right to additional use of Bulgarian sign language interpretation services up to 60 hours per semester.
+(2) The deaf and blind-deaf students and doctoral students in the process of their education for acquiring higher education, except for the provided limit, have the right to additional use of translation services in Bulgarian sign language up to 60 hours per semester.

-(3) The number of hours for free-of-charge Bulgarian sign language interpretation services is determined for each calendar year following the limit under para.
-1 and 2, in proportion to the validity period of the expert decision of the Medical Disability Commission or to the remaining months after the translation service provision.
+The number of hours for free translation service in Bulgarian sign language shall be determined for each calendar year in accordance with the limit and in proportion to the term of validity of the expert decision of the TEMC or the NEMC, or of the remaining months after the granting of the translation service.
+1, in Bulgarian sign language in case of: 2. hospitalisation in medical establishments for hospital care and in rendering emergency medical care;